mehulagg/gitlab/doc/user/application_security/configuration/index.md

   - Click either **Enable** or **Configure** to use SAST for the current project.
 For more details, see [Configure SAST in the UI](../sast/index.md#configure-sast-in-the-ui).
 - DAST Profiles
   - Click **Manage** to manage the available DAST profiles used for on-demand scans.
 For more details, see [DAST on-demand scans](../dast/index.md#on-demand-scans).
+- Dependency Scanning
+  - Click **Configure via Merge Request** to create a merge request with the changes required to enable Dependency Scanning.
+For more details, see [Enable Dependency Scanning via an automatic merge request](../dependency_scanning/index.md#enable-dependency-scanning-via-an-automatic-merge-request).